AIForces/AIForces/docs/source/problemsetting.rst

 ^^^^^^^
    **Required: true**

-   Number of players, which compete together.
-May be a single integer or range of integers.
+   Number of players which compete together.
+May be a single integer or a range.

    Example
       .. code-block:: yaml